DjMikeLin/Drawing-App-Prototype/README.md

 # Drawing-App-Prototype
+# LIN_YU_HW4 is the OLD ORIGINAL version.
+Please download Project for the newest version.
 Based off Homework 4 from Windowing Systems Programming.
 This prototype adds additional features consisting of additional shapes.
 Original homework requirements will be attached as a PDF.
 And, at a later time, mvvm, save, load, more shapes, and etc will be added.